 We need to ask, “How does this change improve our processes so that we can improve our service?”
 Hospitals and banks are two examples of industries where restructures have taken place to improve the customer value stream (the highest level process).
 Hospitals now reorganise to enhance patient flow through the hospital, and banks reorganise to give you a faster answer on your home loan application.

 Furthermore, every successful restructure today must consider technology.
 Often we can execute a restructure before we have implemented supporting technology changes, so this means we need a clear concept of how we can get the technology to catch up with the process.
-A common example is that of workflow, whereby a task or customer service request must be transferred from one role or department to another – hopefully in a way that is transparent and measureable.
+A common example is that of workflow, whereby a task or customer service request must be transferred from one role or department to another – hopefully in a way that is transparent and measurable.
 Sometimes a fully integrated, all-singing, all-dancing technology is not what you need immediately.
 However, you cannot afford to ignore the role of technology in helping you integrate and coordinate across new functions.

 Finally, the leadership team needs to consider competencies.
 It is vital to create roles that can be practically filled with staff possessing the right competencies.
 It is sometimes tempting to create a ‘superhero’ role description that cannot, in all practicality, be filled.
 Consider designing your roles so that they can be filled in the available market, then enhance your team’s competencies over time so that new role types, often with broader skillsets and accountabilities, can be deployed.